BingyanStudio/docker-btsync/README.md

 ## Settings Persistentce ##

-If you want to preserve the settings of btsync, mount a directory to `/home/btsync/.sync` in the docker container.
+If you want to preserve the settings of btsync after the container is recreated, mount a host directory to `/home/btsync/.sync` in the docker container.

 ## Authentication ##